shangfuu/avse_challenge/README.md

 conda create --name avse python=3.8 conda activate avse

+# Install ffmpeg 2.8
+conda install -c rmg ffmpeg

 # Install requirements
 pip install -r requirements.txt
 ```

 ## Data preparation

-These scripts should be run in a unix environment and require an installed version of the [ffmpeg](https://www.ffmpeg.org) tool (minimum required version 2.6.5).
+These scripts should be run in a unix environment and require an installed version of the [ffmpeg](https://www.ffmpeg.org) tool (required version 2.8; see Installation for the correct installation command).

 1) Download necessary data:
 - target videos: